blacklightpy/vaultofknowledge/Unorganized/General Notes/Building Raindrop on Linux.md

 - Latest release (5.6.5, from Jun 5 2023) is still from the Action, so I guess I can just use that.
 - Linux build script was last modified many commits ago, in Jul 2022 (i.e. before the latest commit)

+Wait, it only has Snap builds for now!!